All You Need to Know About Medicare

 That being said, if you live in California you’re covered by what’s known as the California Birthday Rule.

-The Birthday Rule says that as long as you change plans to the same plan or a lower benefit level plan within 30 days of your birthday, the insurance company cannot ask you any medical questions and they must issue your policy.
-So, in California only, if you want to change plans because the premium increased or the customer service went down, or for whatever reason, you'll be able to do that and no medical questions will be asked within 30 days after your birthday.
+The Birthday Rule says that as long as you change plans to the same plan or a lower benefit level plan within 60 days (prior to July 2020 the CA birthday rule stipulated 30 days) of your birthday, the insurance company cannot ask you any medical questions and they must issue your policy.
+So, in California only, if you want to change plans because the premium increased or the customer service went down, or for whatever reason, you’ll be able to do that and no medical questions will be asked within 30 days after your birthday.
 You should not cancel your existing coverage until the new plan has been issued, however.

 So, what are the negatives of Medigap?